asciidoc-table-formatter/asciidoc-table-formatter.github.io/README.md

 |===
 ```

-## Constriant
+## Limitation:

-Since the multiple line in google spreadsheets is troublesome, this formattor does not support multiple line content
+* Content in each cell inside google sheets must be in single line only, otherwise this tool cannot render correctly

-Instead, you can state `:br: pass:[<br/>]` as [AsciiDoc attribute](https://www.methods.co.nz/asciidoc/chunked/ch28.html), then you can state something like `line1{br}line2` in the cell in google spreadsheets and render as multiple line.
+    * E.g. If you want to have newline you can state `:br: pass:[<br/>]` as [AsciiDoc attribute](http://asciidoc.github.io/asciidoc/chunked/ch28.html), then you can state something like line1{br}line2 in the cell in google spreadsheets and render as multiple line.

 To see more about how to insert sequential blank lines, please visit [this page](https://github.com/asciidoctor/asciidoctor/wiki/How-to-insert-sequential-blank-lines).